kud1ing/guiver/README.md

   * [ ] 7GUIs "CRUD"
   * [ ] 7GUIs "Circle Drawer"
   * [ ] 7GUIs "Cells"
+* [ ] optimize: do not paint on every event.
+Make the widgets request the repaint in a region/Rect
 * [ ] add Redmond 31 widgets?
 * [ ] `WidgetManager`: implement `collect_garbage()`
   * remove all widgets that do not have the main widget as ancestor